 - 4 sheets nori (dried seaweed)

 - 1 cup chopped veggies – (carrot, cucumber, red pepper, avocado)

-- Soy sauce, pickled ginger, wasabi for serving
+- optional: Soy sauce/tamari, pickled ginger, wasabi for serving

 - Start by preparing your rice.
 Rinse rice in a fine mesh strainer until your water runs clear.
 Then add to a medium saucepan with water and bring to a boil.
 Once it boils reduce heat to low, cover and cook until water is completely absorbed – about 15 minutes.

 - In the meantime, add vinegar, sugar and salt to a small saucepan and heat over medium heat stirring occasionally until sugar and salt are dissolved.
 Place in a jar or dish and cool in the fridge until rice is ready.

 - Once the rice is done, kill the heat and add the cooled vinegar mixture and stir with a rubber spatula or fork as to not overmix.
 It will appear wet but will dry up as you lightly stir to release heat.
 It should be sticky and completely dry once it’s ready.